Classic Strawberry Cheesecake Recipe

 • Preheat your oven to 325°F (160°C) and line the bottom of a springform pan with parchment paper.

-• Bake for 60 minutes or until the center is almost set but still slightly jiggly.
+• Bake for 60 minutes or until the edges are firm but the center still has a slight, uniform jiggle.

 Notes